-Note: In all A Zones, the referenc: A list the top of the lowest floor; In V Zones the reference celevel is the bottom of the lowest floor definition.
+Note: In all A Zones, the reference .
+Is the top of the lowest floor; in V Zones the reference be level is the bottom of the lowest horizontal structural member (see diagram on page 2).
+Agents should refer to the Flood insurance Manual for instruction on lowest floor definition.